aditya-narla/note-taking-pwa/README.md

-# NoteVault - PWA Notes & Journaling App
+# PWA Notes and Journaling App

-A Progressive Web App for capturing and managing personal notes and journal entries — fully offline-capable and installable on any device.
+A Progressive Web App for capturing and managing personal notes and journal entries, fully offline and installable on any device.

 ## Features

-- Create notes with auto-captured date & time
+- Create notes with auto date and time
 - Optional note title
-- Rich content support — text, images, files, voice recordings, camera capture
+- Add text, images, files, voice recordings and capture from camera
 - Edit and delete notes
-- Backup notes to file
+- Backup notes to a file
-- Import notes from file
+- Import notes from a file

 ## Tech Stack

 - React + Vite
 - PWA (Service Worker + Web App Manifest)
-- Local Storage / IndexedDB (offline-first)
+- IndexedDB for offline storage

 ## Getting Started